Rare Handfish Rediscovered After 25 Years: Australian Scientists’ Remarkable Find

 The handfish was found north-east of Flinders Island in Tasmania, at a depth of 292 metres.
 This discovery is significant to the researchers because there are only two specimens of this fish species in the entire national fish collection, according to the CSIRO.
 The marine ecologist Candice Untiedt was involved in the research trip and discovered the fish: “The chance of finding such a fish in the area and capturing it with the deep-sea camera was very small, I was pretty excited,” Untiedt said in a statement.

-Facts about the hand fish
+Facts regarding the hand fish

 Handfish are relatives of frogfish.
 There are 14 different types.
 So far they have only been found in the waters off the Australian coast.
 They are known for their unusual appearance, including the hand-like pectoral fins they use to move along the sea floor.

 The fish are shy and difficult to find, making them difficult to study.
-Very little is known about handfish in general, but according to the Handfish Conservation Project, the spotted, red and squid handfish are particularly threatened with extinction.
+Very little is known regarding handfish in general, but according to the Handfish Conservation Project, the spotted, red and squid handfish are particularly threatened with extinction.
 Reasons are the increasing destruction and loss of their habitat as well as pollution and climate change.

 No 100 percent certainty

 The researchers suspect that it is a narrowbody handfish.
 “Handfish have a very distinctive shape and features, so I was pretty sure it was a handfish,” says Untiedt.
 However, the handfish found is much larger than previously recorded specimens and is 100 kilometers from its currently known location, according to Carlie Devine, the crew’s research technician and handfish expert.
 “We can’t be 100% sure what species of handfish it is.
-We got as close as we could without collecting a sample.”
+We got as close as we might without collecting a sample.”

 Further research trips